Szwadron

 Szwadron is a Polish historical film directed by Juliusz Machulski.
 It was released in 1993.
 The film was selected as the Polish entry for the Best Foreign Language Film at the 66th Academy Awards, but was not accepted as a nominee.
+The film was based on Rembek's short stories.

 Plot

 Period war drama.
 A highly fictionalised account on the exploits of the Russian Imperial Army Regiment of Dragoons of Novorossia and Don Cossacks during Polish January Uprising in 1863.
 A young Russian Count Fyodor Yeryiomin joins his regiment as a lieutenant in May 1863.
 He finds friends, enemies and love ... but, above all, he finds doubts.